Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_native_apps/getting_started_with_native_apps.md

 `test`

-- the `test` directory contains both our sample data used for seeding our application tests, and our test script `test.sql`
+- the `test` directory contains both our sample data used for seeding our application tests, and our test script `Test_App_Locally.sql`

 <!-- ------------------------ -->
 ## Manifest.yml
-Duration: 2
+Duration: 3

 The `manifest.yml` file is an important aspect of a Snowflake Native App.
 This file defines some metadata about the app, configuration options, and provides references to different artifacts of the application.